StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 The following logs may be useful when debugging telemetry synchronization:

 * There is a pod for the StackState Receiver.
-* There is a pod for each Kafka to Elasticsearch process.
+* There is a pod for each Kafka-to-Elasticsearch process.
 These processes are responsible for getting telemetry data to Elasticsearch.
 Note that there are processes for metrics, events, and traces.
 For example, the pod `stackstate-mm2es` is responsible for metrics.

 ➡️ [Learn more about the StackState log files](/configure/logging/stackstate-log-files.md#kubernetes)
 {% endtab %}